-- Place a large spoonful of mushroom and bell pepper mixture on top.
-Finish off with another pinch of cheese.
+- Place a large spoonful of mushroom and bell pepper mixture on your chicken.
+Finish off with a large pinch of cheese.

 - Bake in the preheated oven until chicken is cooked through, to an internal temperature of 165 degrees, about 30 to 40 minutes.

 - Remove toothpicks before serving.
 You can serve the chicken whole, or slice in half, or in 1-inch slices.